Click here for the home page

 The emperor's paranoia encouraged corruption, and his efforts to curb it had only limited success.
 A granary clerk named Kang Mingyuan was accused of embezzlement, twice branded, hamstrung, and lost both kneecaps, but still he continued to pilfer government supplies.
 Even corrupt officials in the Board of Punishments could not be flogged into obedience when they were caught.
 The bewildered emperor wrote that he "hoped to control villains on the idea that if one man is punished, a hundred will take warning.
 But peoples' minds nowadays aren't like this."
 He died disillusioned in 1398, after writing this note of despair: "Despite my exhaustive efforts, I can't transform bad people, whether they are clever or stupid.
 I always think things through completely before imposing them on my subjects, yet after a long time nothing produces any results.
 Alas, how hard it is!"

 For size and majesty the Chinese empire had no rival in the fifteenth century.
 With more than a hundred million orderly souls, a bureaucracy of indestructible traditions, and a history going back 4,000 years, this was a fact.
 It was also an attitude; the Ming emperor recognized all other states either as tributary or rebellious members of a world dominion bestowed on him by Heaven.
-This attitude was not unreasonable so far as east Asians were concerned; Korea and Vietnam had been Chinese provinces in the past and the rulers of both still paid token tribute, to be recognized as legitimate by the Chinese emperor as well as by their own people.
+This attitude was not unreasonable so far as east Asians were concerned; Korea and Vietnam had been under Chinese rule in the past and the kings of both still paid tribute, in order to be recognized as legitimate rulers by the Chinese emperor as well as by their own people.
 Indeed, among China's neighbors only Japan felt it had a national identity of its own; the rest accepted China as the political center of the world and the sole legitimate source of authority.
-This attitude, however, kept China from keeping up with the rest of the world; the rest of this chapter and the next will how China lost face when Europe pulled ahead in technology.
+This attitude, however, kept China from keeping up with the rest of the world; the rest of this chapter will show how China lost face when Europe pulled ahead in technology.

 The first Europeans to reach China were the Portuguese, who dropped anchor in the harbor of Canton in 1513.
 Half a century later the Spanish conquest of the Philippines made Spain a major customer for Chinese products.(4) Then came the Dutch, who established for themselves a local base of operations by taking over Formosa (Taiwan).
 The Chinese did not care much for these newcomers; upon meeting these strange-looking people with round eyes, big noses, and hair in many colors, the Chinese asked themselves, "Are these men or devils?"
 Their uncouth manners did not help good relations either, and that caused more than one violent incident between Chinese and Westerners.
 Eventually the government realized that the Europeans would not take no for an answer; the tiny Macao peninsula was given to the Portuguese for a permanent trading post, and the Europeans agreed not to spend more than a day in any other part of the country except Canton.
 There the Europeans remained, causing no more trouble until the nineteenth century.

 One group of Westerners did not fall under the restrictions imposed on the merchants: the missionaries of the Society of Jesus, or Jesuits.
 One of the first Jesuits, Father Matteo Ricci, gained the respect of the Chinese by dressing up as a Chinese scholar and studying the teachings of Buddha and Confucius until he knew them as well as his Chinese counterparts.
 He made Christianity compatible with Chinese culture by permitting ancestor worship and the observance of the traditional holidays, so that converts could remain a part of the society around them.
 Eventually Father Ricci even got to preach to the emperor.
-The Jesuits were among the most highly educated people in Europe, so the late Ming and early Manchu emperors employed them as mathematicians, astronomers, diplomats (to Russia in 1689), and even gun makers (they supervised the casting of cannon); evidently the court wasn't bothered much by the strange religion the barbarian priests taught in their off-duty hours.
+The Jesuits were among the most highly educated people in Europe, so the late Ming and early Manchu emperors employed them as mathematicians, astronomers, diplomats (to Russia, where they arranged the Treaty of Nerchinsk in 1689), and even gun makers, supervising the casting of cannon; evidently the court wasn't bothered much by the strange religion the barbarian priests taught in their off-duty hours.

 The Ming dynasty fell from a combination of the three evils that brought down all Chinese dynasties: invasion, rebellion, and corruption.
 Of those three, the last one was the worst.
 As in the Han era, the court eunuchs grew in numbers and power until they became the ones who really ran the country.
 Gradually the emperors abdicated their political responsibilities; after 1582, they would not conduct court business or even attend meetings with government ministers.
 When the eunuchs came with something that required a top-level decision, the usual imperial response would be: "Don't bother me with that.
 Just do what you think is best."
 And they did!
 Soon the eunuchs had private armies, secret police, and other agents, with which they terrorized the administration and the common people alike.

 At a time when the treasury was depleted from famine, plagues, widespread unemployment, and a costly war against Japan in Korea, the eunuchs saw no limits to their corruption, offering command of the armies to the highest bidder.
-This was a particularly dangerous action, because in 1606 a barbarian chief named Nurhachi united the tribes of Manchuria into a powerful kingdom.
-Then the Manchus pushed south; thanks to the incompetence of the leaders picked by the eunuchs, they won again and again.
+This was a particularly dangerous action, because in 1616 a barbarian chief named Nurhachi united the Jurchen tribes of Manchuria into one kingdom.
+Then he launched raids against both China and Korea; thanks to the incompetence of the leaders picked by the eunuchs, Nurhachi won again and again.

 In 1625 Nurhachi broke through the Willow Palisade, China's first line of defense on the northeastern frontier.
 He took the city of Shenyang, renamed it Mukden, and made it his new capital.
 Remembering his twelfth century ancestors, he declared the establishment of a second Jin empire.
 One year later, he died of wounds suffered at the battle of Ningyuan.
-He lost that battle because the Manchus did not have guns, so his son and successor, Abahai, got some--Russian arquebuses presented as tribute from a Mongol tribe.
+He lost that battle because his side did not have guns, so his son and successor, Abahai, got some--Russian arquebuses presented as tribute from a Mongol tribe.
 He also realized that China was too big to conquer unless he had substantial Chinese help.
-Since the name Jin alienated the Chinese (it reminded them of an earlier period of foreign domination--see the end of Chapter 4), the name of the dynasty was changed to Qing, meaning "pure"; this made the Manchus look like a clean alternative to decadent Ming rule.
+Since the names Jurchen and Jin alienated the Chinese (it reminded them of an earlier period of foreign domination--see the end of Chapter 4), Abahai changed the name of his people to Manchu, and the name of the dynasty to Qing, meaning "pure".
+The latter move made the Manchus look like a clean alternative to decadent Ming rule.

 The second to last Ming emperor, Tianqi (1620-27), was a totally controlled puppet, who withdrew entirely from politics to pursue his hobby of carpentry.
 In his absence, the state was run by the emperor's former nursemaid, Mistress Ke, and a cruel eunuch named Wei Zhongxian.
 Wei's great influence and fondness for torture and murder silenced most of the critics, except for one brave court officer, who presented the uncaring emperor with a list of Wei's "twenty-four great crimes."
 "Can your majesty employ as your right-hand man a creature whose flesh the entire empire desires to eat?" the anguished official demanded.
 He got a clear answer two years later when Wei had him tortured and left to die in prison.